ethanlanders/ethanlanders.github.io/_pages/about.md

   - /about.html
 ---

+**Hi, I'm Ethan!**

-Hi, I'm Ethan!
-I'm a computer science graduate student at [Old Dominion University](https://odu.edu/), expecting to graduate by May 2025.
-I'm passionate about solving complex problems, building data-driven solutions, leadership, and fostering collaborative tech communities.
+I'm a computer science graduate student at [Old Dominion University](https://odu.edu/){:target="_blank"}, and I will graduate in August 2025.
+I'm passionate about solving complex problems, leadership, cultural understanding, and community building.
 I bring a diverse and adaptable skill set to every project.
 I also speak Spanish conversationally being self-taught.

 I'm seeking opportunities in tech where I can leverage my skills in Python, C++, and data visualization.